JeyRunner/tuda-typst-templates/templates/tudapub/template/tudapub.typ

   //assert(tuda_colors.keys().contains(accentcolor), "accentcolor unknown")
   //assert.eq(paper, "a4", "currently just a4 is supported as paper size")
   //[#paper]
+  // Check if provided language code is supported by the translations check-locale(language)

   // vars
   let accentcolor_rgb = tuda_colors.at(accentcolor)